Theoretical Note: On the Practical Uses of Mathematical Theory for Attitude Research: Introduction

 A typical instance of CANAE is a discrete-time, asynchronous simulation.
 For each time step: (i) select a vertex $i$, (ii) compute $P(c \longrightarrow o) = \phi_i(x)$ and (iii) use $P(c \longrightarrow o)$ directly to decide if vertex $i$ will change its state.
 Another common implementation is to draw $n$ samples of the system state $x$ from the Gibbs probability distribution (the Gibbs distribution is defined by the energe $H$ over the configuration space (all possible states)).
-In our simulations below, we use a local computation for $\sigma$ similar to Hopfield's formulation \citep{Hopfield82} which replaces the following functions in the CANEA implementation as stated above: